The Magic of Logic (6)

 December 26: Yesterday was Boxing Day, where our families exchange gifts and spend the afternoon together.
 Enders was disappointed that he was not able to bring his special gift for me: the solution to the rope problem.
-“I only figured out how to measure half an hour, but 45 minutes…?!” he began, and then suddenly said: “Hey, I have it!!” and gave me the correct solution with absolute certainty.
-And that wonderful look of pleasure on his face.
+“I only figured out how to measure half an hour, but 45 minutes…?!” he began, and then suddenly exclaimed: “Hey, I have it!!”
+He gave me the correct solution with absolute certainty — and that wonderful look of pleasure on his face.

 A few days later, at his eighth birthday party, Enders gave the puzzle to his friends Mina and Enna, twins, both his age.
 Like him they could not solve it immediately, and so he has given them four days to work on it.
 That’s how long it took him.

 I am not going to tell you the solution.
 Just think for a while — and give it to your family and your children to solve.
 Starting from six years it should be possible.
 Wait, let me change my mind: if you cannot for the life of you figure it out, and haven’t googled it already, here is the solution, explained step by step.
 It is really neat and simple.